edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 We would have to execute an iteration of the PANDAseq command for every pair of reads that need to be assembled.
 This could take a long time.
 So, we'll use a shell script to automate the task.

-Download this [list](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/SchlossSampleNames.txt) (*VB/EC2 users*, use `wget`) of all the unique sample names and move it to your QIIMETutorial directory.

-Then, download this shell [script](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/pandaseq_merge.sh) (*VB/EC2 users*, use `wget`) and move it to your QIIMETutorial directory.
+Then, download this shell [script](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/pandaseq_merge.sh) (use `wget`) and move it to your QIIMETutorial directory.

 Change permissions on the script